5 Segmentation

 3 56972 NA

-Ethnicity is reasonably well distributed across three groups.
+Ethnicity appears to be fairly well distributed across three groups.

 #-----------------------------------------------------------------